evhub/coconut/HELP.md

             :: (head,)
             :: quick_sort(x for x in tail_ if x >= head)
             )
+    # We implicitly return an empty iterator here if the match falls through.

 # Test cases:
 [] |> quick_sort |> list |> print  # []